 Midwest Industries QD 1" Offset Scope Mount

-Next, we’ll be taking a look at the Midwest Industries QD 1 inch Offset Scope Mount.
+First, we’ll be taking a look at the Midwest Industries QD 1 inch Offset Scope Mount.
 When you first look at it, it looks like a hybrid of a one piece and ring mount.
 The rings are designed to handle one-inch rifle scopes and are easy to secure in place.

-Once again, this scope mount is ideal if you’re using your AR-10 rifle for possible long-range shooting.
+This scope mount is ideal if you’re using your AR-10 rifle for possible long-range shooting.
 Hunting or target practicing, you’ll have a scope mount that will be ready for action the second you install it along with your scope of choice.